DeutscheBahnAG/components/README.md

 This is a multi-package repository.
 Each component library is a separate Node package with it's own `package.json`.
 This is managed via [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
 They reside in `./packages`.

-- `dbx-web`: Core components, for general use.
+- `react`: Core components, for general use.
-- `dbx-web-extra`: Additional components for edge use cases.
+- `react-extra`: Additional components for edge use cases.
-- `dbx-icons`: Icon components.
+- `react-icons`: Icon components.

 Components should be placed in the appropriate package folder, in their own subfolder.